RomanKlasnyy/flashcards/README.md

 # Flashcards
 This program allows you to check your knowledge in "keyword-definition" style.
-Import/export, create and delete flashcards, track your moves and errors and checks your harders flashcards.
+Import/export, create and delete flashcards, track your moves and errors and checks your harder flashcards.
 Includes CLI support.

 ## Supported languages:
 - Go (1.22.0)